vmware-archive/nsxraml/md-version/nsxvapi.md

 `POST` call.

 ## servicesSystemAlarmsId
-Working with a Specific Alarm
+Working With a Specific Alarm
 -------
 Some system alerts will show up as alarms in the NSX dashboard.
 You can view and resolve alarms by alarm ID.